saurabh9495/Django_project/README.md

 Basic Usage And Xml Parsing
 ----------------------------
-Input file is taken as box2.xml i.e that contains data regarding vulnerabilities etc in a xml format, we are extracting specific information such as <b>name of vulnerability, severity, confidence, url path</b>
+Input file is taken as box2.xml i.e that contains data regarding vulnerabilities etc in a xml format, we are extracting specific information such as name of vulnerability, severity, confidence, url path
 <b> The input file taken from user is stored in new directory /media and parser picks the files and parses the input and stores
- the data in a file record.html</b> and redirected to file record.html
+ the data in a file record.html</b> and webpage is redirected to file record.html

 Parsing of Xml file in commandline